← Back to Blog

 The Keyword Match Setup That Actually Works

-The fix is mechanical.
-Open the job description.
-Highlight every tool, certification, software, and skill named.
-Cross-reference against your resume.
-Any term you have real experience with but have not used in your resume is a keyword gap.
+Format gets you onto the ranking list.
+Keywords decide where on the list you land.
+The fix is mechanical: open the job description, highlight every tool, certification, software, and skill named, then cross-reference against your resume.
+Any term you have real experience with but have not used is a keyword gap.
 Add the exact phrasing from the posting into your skills section or a relevant bullet.

 One important note: 2026 ATS parsers do detect keyword stuffing.
 Listing "Salesforce" 7 times in your skills section lowers your score on most platforms.
 List each term once in the skills section, then reinforce 2 to 4 of the most important terms naturally inside bullets.
 That pattern scores best.